Build a School Environment Where All Community Members Are Involved

 Community is all about creating a sense of belonging.
 Having a sense of belonging means that students feel accepted, valued, and included by their teachers and peers and consider themselves an important part of their academic community.
 They are motivated to learn and engage with their course, leading to greater attainment and progression, and improved academic achievement.
 Research shows that nurturing a sense of belonging amongst students is at the heart of any successful student retention strategy.

-Promoting optimism among teachers
+Promoting teacher optimism

 A study of urban elementary schools in Virginia found that community engagement boosted optimism and confidence among teachers.
 The improved attitude of teachers in turn led to improved student achievement.

-Improving attendance rates
+Improving school attendance rates

 When students feel that they do not belong to a strong community, it can negatively affect their learning experience—and their attendance rates.